 Double up the reward by partnering with a company offering complementary products or services.
 Conducting a joint survey gets you a better insight, and participants also benefit from better rewards.

 If you have no idea where to start, consider testing different incentive types with a small number of respondents before launching the survey to everyone.
-This would give you an idea about the incentives that are effective and if the incentive is capable of providing the best-unbiased sample of responses.
+This would give you an idea about the effective incentives and if the incentive can provide the best-unbiased sample of responses.

 Offering a well-planned survey incentive improves the response rate of your survey.
 An in-depth analysis of the feedback helps you leverage the data and trends to boost sales.